Two-time Canadian Olympian hopes to fight climate change on IOC Athletes' Commission | CBC Sports

 "My world was shattered once.
 I can't sit on the sidelines and allow that to happen again.
 Many athletes have asked me what they can do.
 I know how athletes can use their platforms as role models to help lead the massive change that is needed," he said.

 Smith founded the non-profit organization Racing To Zero, which helps grassroots sports organizations reduce their carbon footprint.
-He's also a member of the IOC's Sustainability and Legacy Commission, and previously served on the Canadian Olympic Committee's Athletes' Commission between 2012 and 2020.
+He's also a member of the IOC's Sustainability and Legacy Commission, and previously served on the COC's Athletes' Commission between 2012 and 2020, including as chair from 2017 on.

 Now, he hopes to go international.

-"One of my biggest goals is to help athletes around the globe amplify their voices so they can become more influential in the areas that matter to them most."
+"One of my biggest goals is to help athletes around the globe amplify their voices so they can become more influential in the areas that matter to them most," Smith said.

+"Whether or not there's a critical mass that aren't already part of it that will find this appealing and will want to get behind it, I don't know and it's partially my job to make it appealing and make it worth everybody's while."

 Comments